kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

   * Send policies down to remote control-planes.
   * Send zone ingresses down to remote control-plane.
   * Keep an inventory of all dataplanes running in all zones (this is only done for observability but is not required for operations).
-  * Reject connections from data-plane proxies.
+  * Reject connections from data plane proxies.
 * The **zone control planes**:
   * Accept connections from data plane proxies started within this zone.
   * Receive policy updates from the global control plane.
-  * Send data-plane and zone ingress changes to the global control plane.
+  * Send data plane proxies and zone ingress changes to the global control plane.
-  * Compute and send configurations using XDS to the local data-plane proxies.
+  * Compute and send configurations using XDS to the local data plane proxies.
-  * Update list of services who exist in the zone in the zone ingress.
+  * Update list of services which exist in the zone in the zone ingress.
   * Reject policy changes that do not come from global.
-* The **data-plane proxies**:
+* The **data plane proxies**:
   * Connect to the local zone control plane.
   * Receive configurations using XDS from the local zone control plane.
   * Connect to other local data plane proxies.
   * Connect to remote zone ingresses for sending cross zone traffic.
-  * Receive traffic from local data-plane proxies.
+  * Receive traffic from local data plane proxies and local zone ingresses.
 * The **zone ingress**:
   * Receive XDS configuration from the local zone control plane.
   * Proxy traffic from remote data plane proxies to local data plane proxies.